 4. Choose a business name and address

 If you’re a sole trader, you can just use your own name if you want.
-You’ll need an address for when it comes to registering your UK business for tax purposes and joining the company register in the UK.
-Only limited companies need to register their name, although others can register as a trademark to stop anyone else from trading under the name.
-(You can use an online self-employed tax calculator UK here.)
+You’ll need an address for registering your UK business for tax purposes and joining the company register.

 You will need to register your UK business with HMRC for tax purposes.
-Limited Companies need to register with Companies House at the cost of £12 (online) or £40 (post).
+Limited Companies need to register with Companies House at the cost of £12 (online) or £40 (by mail).

-7. Check if there are any additional rules for your type of start-up business UK
+6. Check any additional rules for your type of business

 Depending on the nature of your UK business, there may be additional requirements, such as: